-The University has a number of awards for UK/EU and overseas candidates starting a one-year Masters programme in 2013 and for PhD study, some of which are region- and country-specific scholarships.
+The University has a number of awards for UK/EU and overseas candidates starting a one-year Masters programme in 2014, some of which are region- and country-specific scholarships.
 Interested candidates are strongly urged to apply.
 See the Postgraduate Prospectus - scholarships page

 Mo Ibrahim Foundation MSc scholarship in Governance and State-building.

 The International Development Department is pleased to announce an exciting opportunity to undertake the MSc in Governance and State-building, followed by a six-month internship at IDD and six months with the Mo Ibrahim Foundation in London with a full scholarship.
 Applicants must have the equivalent of a first class UK bachelors degree and be African nationals domiciled (or permanent residents) in an African country.
 Preference will be given to scholarship candidates living in Sub-Saharan Africa.
 More information about the Mo Ibrahim Foundation scholarship.